AshishZope-1996/Study/PySpark/PySpark.md

 * Spark **advantages** include easy parallelism, in-memory speed, and fault-tolerance via data lineage.
 It can handle batch and real-time (streaming) workloads.
 * Spark **resiliency**: Its core data structure, the **Resilient Distributed Dataset (RDD)**, is an immutable, fault-tolerant collection split across cluster nodes.
 Spark tracks RDD lineage so lost partitions can be recomputed on failure.
 * Spark **apis**: While RDDs offer low-level control (functional transformations), higher-level APIs like **DataFrames** (and the analogous Dataset in Scala/Java) provide schema, SQL querying, and optimizations.
-In Python, we generally use DataFrames and Spark SQL; Python lacks the statically-typed Dataset API.
+In Python, we generally use DataFrames and Spark SQL; Python lacks the statically-typed Dataset API

 ## 2. Spark Programming Model: RDDs, DataFrames, Datasets